Will your home drain the lifeblood of your finances?

 All of a sudden your loan officer is so busy that he has no time to return your voicemails or give you updates.
 This after he called you every single day for two weeks just to “touch base”!

 You’re either dealing with bad customer service, or truthful answers will cause the loan officer to lose your business.
-Buying into the excuses just means trouble further down the way – Get a Second Opinion
+Buying into the excuses just means trouble further down the way.
+Get a second opinion by reaching out to other loan officers.

 And if trouble does run into you, look for solutions, and demand answers.
 Don’t jeopardize your financial well-being by putting it in the wrong hands – it’s a lot easier than carrying around garlic!